 Key Ingredients and Substitutions

-• Baby potatoes: We like to use baby red potatoes in this dish.
+• BABY (NEW) POTATOES: We like to use baby red potatoes in this dish.
 When shopping, do your best to choose evenly sized potatoes that are on the small side and leave them whole for easy serving and an attractive presentation.
 If you can’t find baby red potatoes, the yellow variety is fine to use, as are regular-sized Yukon Golds cut into chunks.

-• Pearl onions: We use fresh pearl onions in our boiled dinner because they hold their shape and texture better than frozen ones.
-They are a bit of a job to peel, but here’s an easy method: immerse the onions in boiling water for 3 to 4 minutes, then plunge them into ice water for 2 minutes.
-Drain well, cut off the root end of the onion with kitchen shears, then squeeze gently from the opposite end.
-The onion should pop out of the skin through the trimmed end.
+• PEARL ONIONS: We use fresh pearl onions in our boiled dinner because they hold their shape and texture better than frozen ones.
+They are a bit of a job to peel, but we’ve included an easy method in our recipe notes.

 How to Make New England Boiled Dinner

-Pro Tip: How to Mellow the Salty Flavor of Corned Beef
+Tip: How to Mellow the Saltiness of Corned Beef

 A serving platter of sliced corned beef, wedges of cabbage, whole red potatoes, pearl onions, baby carrots, and chunks of turnip.

-Leftovers will keep for up to three days when stored in a tightly covered container in the refrigerator.
+Leftovers will keep for up to three days in the refrigerator.
 You can reheat them either on the stove or in the oven.
 Because the whole baby potatoes will likely take a little longer to warm than the other ingredients, you may want to cut them in half before reheating.

 Want to save this recipe?